KannonZenetism/zenetism-field-physics/structural-forensics/SF02-doctrinal-atlas-vol2.md

 ---

 ### Entry 056: Narrative Redaction (Hostile Curation)
 **Threat Classification:** Information Warfare, Optic Manipulation, & Curatorial Fraud

 **Core Tactic:** The entropic agent weaponizes platform-specific moderation tools (hiding comments, blocking after replying) to selectively erase the target's fact-based rebuttal while leaving their own initial attack visible.
-This creates a **"Witness Gap"**—a deliberately asymmetrical public record.
+This creates a **"Witness Gap"** — a deliberately asymmetrical public record.

 **Strategic Objective:** To manufacture a spurious consensus.
 By curating the visible record, the agent creates an optical illusion where their attack appears unanswered, framing the enforced silence of the target as cowardice or inability to defend their position.